LucasGitHubz/SweetBubblesTransition/README.md

 // Change your VC1's type by AnimationController class ViewController: AnimationController {

     // You have to instantiate your VC2 by using the method .instantiate() (thanks again to Reusable). private let viewController2 = ViewController2.instantiate()

-    // Now for this exemple I just create a button on the VC1, and assign it the following function
+    // Now for this exemple I just created a button on the VC1, and assigned to it the following function
     @IBAction func change(_ sender: Any) {
         // ------------------------------- PARAMETERS INDICATIONS -------------------------------
         // 1. 'to' means the VC you want to transition to